marcpage/libernet/README.md

 If you lose your Private Key, you lose your ability to act as the [Personal Key](#personal-key) identity.

 The information stored for a Private Key may be stored as a data block.
-This does cause the risk that your secret is available everywhere if they can guess your password.
+This does cause the risk that your secret is available everywhere if they can guess your passphrase.
-The benefit of storing your Private Key as a block is that your private key is available from anywhere and is backed up.
+The benefit of storing your Private Key as a block is that your private key is available from anywhere and is backed up (assuming you don't forget your username and passphrase).

 The Private Key may also be stored as a file.
 Storing your Private Key on removable media is the most secure.
 You should have a backup (or two or three) of the media in case of media failure.
 Backup media should be checked regularly.

-Regardless of where the data is saved (as a data block on the LiberNet, or in a file) if will be encrypted using the hash of a passphrase.
+Regardless of where the data is saved (as a data block on the LiberNet, or in a file) it will be encrypted using the hash of a passphrase.
 The data saved is the [Personal Key](#personal-key) *identifier*, the (possibly compressed) *public* key data that matches the identifier, and the *owner* private key data.

 When data is saved to the LiberNet, it includes *padding* to get the identifier (hash) of the data to [match](#data-matching) ```private:{username}```.